Skip to Main Content

 In Norris v.
 Sysco Corp., 191 F.3d 1043 (9th Cir.1999), the

-Court was faced with a Rule 50 motion claiming inconsistencies in the jury’s verdict.
-The Court held that the jury did not take inconsistent positions with regard to plaintiff’s ADA claim.
-The Court also ruled that whether plaintiff was judicially estopped from asserting her ADA claims due to statements she had made in applying for disability insurance and state disability benefits was for the jury.
+The court was faced with a Rule 50 motion claiming inconsistencies in the jury’s verdict.
+The Court held that the jury did not take inconsistent positions with regard to the plaintiff’s ADA claim.
+The Court also ruled that whether the plaintiff was judicially estopped from asserting her ADA claims due to statements she had made in applying for disability insurance and state disability benefits was for the jury.

 9. Tenth Circuit Decisions